EdApp by SafetyCulture

 You can use these courses as long as they apply to your field, but you can also explore SC Training (formerly EdApp)’s editable course library for more pre-made microlearning courses to share with your team.
 The platform’s in-built performance management system will even let you monitor their progress throughout the course.

-Elevate your team’s career goals with the ultimate free workplace training platform!
-Sign up with SC Training (formerly EdApp) for free.
+Elevate your team’s career goals with the ultimate workplace training platform!
+Sign up with SC Training for free.

 Related articles you may be interested in